chhenning/chhenning.github.io/docs/about.md

 # Hi!

-My name is `Christian Henning` and I live with my family in Rye Brook, NY.
+My name is `Christian` and I live with my family in Rye Brook, NY.

 My main interest is what I call `Understanding Data`, hence the name of this blog.

 The core fields I'm exploring are `AI` and `Machine Learning`.

 I like to write simulations to test various algorithms and visualizations.

+Email me for any questions `diedatenschleuder AT gmail.com`

 ## My favorite tools